 Remaining faithful to the institution that educated him, Dr. Boudreaux began working at LSU Health Sciences Center School of Medicine, where he now treats patients, provides diagnosis, performs transplant surgeries and operates a multi-specialty tumor clinic.
 Dr. Boudreaux is credited on LSU’s website as having instituted the liver and pancreas transplant programs at the institution and as initiating the liver and kidney transplant programs at Children’s Hospital in New Orleans.
 Board certified in surgery and critical care — and holding a specialty certificate in transplant immunology — Dr. Boudreaux’s comprehensive medical training has led him to become an esteemed member of the LSU Health Sciences Center School of Medicine faculty.

 Dr. Boudreaux has spoken publicly at a variety of conferences and educated residents regarding transplant and other related topics.
 He has published over 50 peer-reviewed publications throughout his career, a feat he is very proud to have accomplished.
 His skills and brilliance led him to receive The Southern Surgical Association Award in 2003, the 20 Year Service Award and the Military Affiliate Radio System (MARS) in 1996.
-Among his many achievements, Dr. Boudreaux is most proud to have helped rebuild the practice LSU/Ochsner-Kenner New Orleans Neuroendocrine Tumor Specialists from the ground up after Hurricane Katrina struck New Orleans in 2005.
+Among his many achievements, Dr. Boudreaux is most proud to have helped rebuild the practice LSU/Ochsner-Kenner New Orleans Neuroendocrine Tumor Specialists (NOLANETS) from the ground up after Hurricane Katrina struck New Orleans in 2005.
 In that capacity, his group currently follows over 4,000 Neuroendocrine tumor patients.
 He has operated upon over 2,000 patients with neuroendocrine tumors.
 His center continues to innovate, do research, and often finds ways to turn “inoperable” into “opportunity”.
 His patients enjoy some of the highest long term survival rates reported in the world’s literature to date.
 The NOLANETS program has expanded to include East Jefferson Hosptial in partnership with the Louisiana Children’s Hospital Medical Network hospitals and the Joe Yenni Cancer Center.

 Share this entry

-Division of Surgical Oncology Professor at Louisiana State University Health Sciences Center School of Medicine
+Professor of Surgery at Louisiana State University Health Sciences Center School of Medicine

 - Louisiana State university School of Medicine – New Orleans educates medical students, residents, and other learners in an environment that nurtures intellectual curiosity, and reflects the diversity of its community.